AED Compliance Management Software: A Complete Guide

 It’s easy for important dates to slip through the cracks, especially when you’re managing multiple AEDs or job responsibilities.
 Automated maintenance alerts are your program’s safety net.
 Instead of relying on a calendar reminder you might accidentally dismiss, the software sends proactive notifications for upcoming monthly inspections, expiring supplies, and other essential tasks.
 This simple feature helps prevent the most common reason for AED failure: human error.
 By getting timely reminders sent directly to you or your team, you can be confident that critical checks are never forgotten.
 This ensures your devices are always prepared for an emergency and that your program remains compliant without constant manual oversight.

-Inspection Scheduling and Logs
+Effortless Inspection Scheduling and Logging

 Regular inspections are a cornerstone of any successful AED program.
 Good software doesn’t just remind you to do them; it guides you through the process.
 It provides digital checklists to ensure every step—from checking the status indicator to confirming supplies are present—is completed correctly.
 Many platforms allow you to log inspections directly from a mobile device, sometimes even prompting you to take photos for visual verification.
 This creates an accessible, time-stamped digital log for every device in your fleet.
 This audit-ready trail is invaluable for demonstrating compliance and protecting your organization from liability, proving that you have a consistent and thorough AED maintenance protocol in place.

-Battery and Pad Expiration Tracking
+Track Battery and Pad Expirations Automatically

 An AED with an expired battery or dried-out electrode pads is useless in an emergency.
 These components have a limited shelf life, and manually tracking their expiration dates across multiple devices is a recipe for disaster.
 Quality AED software automates this entire process.
 The system logs the installation date and shelf life of every battery and set of pads, automatically alerting you months before they are set to expire.
 This gives you plenty of time to order and install replacement supplies without any last-minute panic.
 This feature is fundamental to ensuring your AED is always response-ready when a life is on the line.